Restore or remove a recently deleted user using Azure Active Directory

 Select Delete permanently.

-After you've restored or deleted your users, you can perform the following basic processes:
+After you've restored or deleted your users, you can:

 For more information about other available user management tasks, Azure AD user management documentation.